vbookshelf/Takkie-Translate-Offline/README.md

 This is also an example of how to package local AI for use in places where there's no internet.
 It eliminates the "technical friction" usually associated with local LLMs by automating the entire environment setup - from port detection to model management.
 Powered by TranslateGemma 12b Q4_K_M.

-Takkie is a portable, folder-based translation app that doesn't require complex system-wide installation.
+Takkie is essentially a portable, folder-based translation app that doesn't require complex system-wide installation.

 <br>